arushiarushi/studentnewsearch/README.md

 ### Technical Details
 The project is hosted on a private server at http://searchrec.ischool.uw.edu/manavag/search-final.php.
-(Note: The website is not publicly accessible, but a video walkthrough is included in this repository.)
+(Note: The website is not publicly accessible, but a video walkthrough is included in the 'Desktop'folder of this repository.)

 ### Data Collection
 - The content from The Daily UW website (https://www.dailyuw.com/) was crawled using the wget command.
 This data was then indexed to create a searchable database.